Create a Backup Child Care Plan

 Talk with Your Regular Provider

-Your regular child care provider may already have an alternate care plan in place or may be able suggest someone who can provide care on a temporary basis.
+Your regular child care provider may already have an alternate care plan in place or may be able to suggest someone who can provide care on a temporary basis.
 Ask about policies for ill children, scheduled closed days and substitute care.
 Also discuss your need to have as much advance notice as possible.

 Backup Preparation Tips